Sociocultural evolution: Sociocultural evolutionism and the idea of progress

 Other than Erasmus Darwin, the other pre-eminent scientific text with a theory of cultural transformation was advanced by Robert Chambers (1802-1871).
 Chambers was a Scottish evolutionary thinker and philosopher who, though he was then and now perceived as scientifically inadequate and criticized by prominent contemporaries, is important because he was so widely read.
-There are records of everyone from Queen Victoria to individual dockworkers enjoying his Robert Chambers’ Vestiges of the Natural History of Creation (1844), including future generations of scientists.
-That The Vestiges did not establish itself as the scientific cutting edge is precisely the point, since the Vestiges’s influence means it was both the concept of evolution the Victorian public was most likely to experience, and the scientific presupposition laid earliest in the minds of bright young scholars.
+There are records of everyone from Queen Victoria to individual dockworkers enjoying his Robert Chambers' Vestiges of the Natural History of Creation (1844), including future generations of scientists.
+That The Vestiges did not establish itself as the scientific cutting edge is precisely the point, since the Vestigess influence means it was both the concept of evolution the Victorian public was most likely to experience, and the scientific presupposition laid earliest in the minds of bright young scholars.

 Chambers propounded a 'principle of development' whereby everything evolved by the same mechanism and towards higher order structure or meaning.
-In his theory, life advanced through different ‘classes’, and within each class animals began at the lowest form and then advanced to more complex forms in the same class.
+In his theory, life advanced through different 'classes', and within each class animals began at the lowest form and then advanced to more complex forms in the same class.
 In short, the progress of animals was like the development of a foetus.
-More than just an indistinct analogy, this parallel between embryology and species development had the status of a genuine causal mechanism in Chambers’ theory: more advanced species developed longer as embryos into all their complexity.
-Motivated by this comparison, Chambers ascribed development to the ‘laws of creation’, though he also supposed that the whole development of species was in some way preordained: it was just that the preordination of the creator acted through establishing those laws.
+More than just an indistinct analogy, this parallel between embryology and species development had the status of a genuine causal mechanism in Chambers' theory: more advanced species developed longer as embryos into all their complexity.
+Motivated by this comparison, Chambers ascribed development to the 'laws of creation', though he also supposed that the whole development of species was in some way preordained: it was just that the preordination of the creator acted through establishing those laws.
 This, as discussed above, is similar to Spencer's later concept of development.
 Thus Chambers believed in a sophisticated theory of progress driven by a developmental analogy.